-- It is determined the service cannot be restored before the point it becomes vital to the business.
+It is determined the service cannot be restored before the point that it becomes vital to the business.

-- What do I do to move my operations to the Disaster Recovery site?
+What do I do to move my operations to the Disaster Recovery equipment or site?

-The next important issue within the strategy for Disaster Recovery is a recovery strategy for alternate processing, in ‘Hot-Site’.
-The plan identifies the Hot-Site and the alternatives if the primary location is not available to provide Disaster Recovery services for the various environments.
+The next important issue within the strategy for Disaster Recovery is a recovery strategy for alternate processing, in ‘Hot-Site’ or ‘Col-Site’.
+The plan identifies the alternate site if the primary location is not available to provide Disaster Recovery services for the various environments.

-If your business does not have such plans in place, start thinking on the cost of the data that your organisation owns and the cost of unproductive employees.
-Guaranteed you will not regard Disaster Recovery Planning as just another exercise.
+If your business does not have such plans in place, start thinking about the cost of the data that your organisation owns together with lost revenue and the cost of unproductive employees.
+Once you carry out this exercise you will undoubtedly not regard Disaster Recovery Planning as just another tick-box exercise.